 Find out what happens to John, to the young Mary, to great-aunt Mary, to the world of ghosts that John may or may not be destined to save...

-All in five short stories collected into this single anthology.
+All in eight short stories collected into this single anthology.

 This Anthology Contains:

 - The Case of a Cruising Phantom by S. H. Marpel